ricohasgithub/ICL-data/README.md

 # In-Context Learning Experiments
 This repository contains experiments to evaluate when transformers exhibit in-context learning (ICL) capabilities, and how expressive ICL is.
-Repo contains a pytorch implementation of the experiments described in [The Mechanistic Basis of Data Dependence and Abrupt Learning in an In-Context Classification Task](https://arxiv.org/pdf/2312.03002) (Reddy 2024).
+Repo contains a pytorch implementation of the experiments described in "The Mechanistic Basis of Data Dependence and Abrupt Learning in an In-Context Classification Task" ([Reddy 2024](https://arxiv.org/pdf/2312.03002)).

 ## About ICL